Sample Hesi Exit Exam Questions

 2. What is the meaning of the term hypoxemia?

-A. Increased oxygen in the blood B. Decreased oxygen in the blood C. Increased carbon dioxide in the blood D. Decreased carbon dioxide in the blood
+A. Increased oxygen in the blood B. But decreased oxygen in the blood C. Increased carbon dioxide in the blood D Surprisingly effective..

 Answer: B. Decreased oxygen in the blood